 If you have any doubts or “bad gut feelings,” no matter the cause, regarding your broker’s actions or statements, you should immediately contact a skilled FINRA arbitration attorney who can help you determine whether your broker’s conduct violated industry regulations.
 The unfortunate reality is that misconduct and fraud are widespread, causing thousands of investors to lose hundreds of millions of dollars each year.
 However, with aggressive legal representation on your side, it may be possible to recover reimbursement for your losses.

-The FINRA arbitration firm of Epperson & Greenidge, LLP handles a wide array of claims on behalf of investors who have been defrauded by their financial advisors.
-To arrange a free legal consultation with an experienced unauthorized trades attorney, unsuitable investments attorney, or trade churning lawyer, contact Epperson & Greenidge, LLP online, or call our law offices at (877) 445-9261 today.
+The FINRA arbitration firm of Epperson & Greenidge, P.A. handles a wide array of claims on behalf of investors who have been defrauded by their financial advisors.
+To arrange a free legal consultation with an experienced unauthorized trades attorney, unsuitable investments attorney, or trade churning lawyer, contact Epperson & Greenidge, P.A. online, or call our law offices at (877) 445-9261 today.